Skip to content

 Key Takeaways

-• Communication with partners and healthcare providers is key to successful treatment.
+• Open communication with partners and healthcare providers is critical for diagnosis and management.

 Table of Contents